 The form of our contemporary Labor Day celebrations is very similar to the day envisioned by the first Labor Day organizers, who planned street parades to show the “strength and esprit de corps of the trade and labor organizations” in each community, followed by community-wide parties organized “for the recreation and amusement of the workers and their families.”
 In many communities across America, we see these same celebrations, with some lasting the entire Labor Day weekend.
 Parades, carnivals, and town-wide Homecoming-style events are popular in many places.

 However you celebrate your Labor Day, be sure to take a moment to reflect on the contributions of those who work to make our communities wonderful places to live.
 Senior Lifestyle celebrates the work ethic and team spirit of our team, whose efforts shows in the satisfaction of our residents and families!
-For more information on celebrations at a Senior Lifestyle community near you, or to schedule a visit, please visit our website.
+For more information on celebrations at a Senior Lifestyle community near you, or to schedule a visit, please visit the Senior Lifestyle website.